 Aaron Garza (SF94; JD, University of Utah 2009) works as a director of the Office of Affirmative Action and Equal Opportunity at Weber State University.
 Prior to that position he worked many years in the areas of higher education academic advisement and registrar services.
 His recent community involvement includes service on the board of the Ogden-Weber Community Action Partnership and active involvement with the Ogden, Utah chapter of the NAACP.
 In-between sophomore and junior years at St. John’s, Aaron completed an enlistment in the US Army infantry, and was decorated for his service in the Persian Gulf War.

-is a member of the New York Daily News Editorial Board and columnist.
+is a member of the Bloomberg Opinion editorial board.
 He has written about politics and popular culture for more than two decades.
 His work has appeared in such diverse publications as National Review, The New Republic, NBC Digital, and his personal blog Ragged Thots.
 His political analysis has been seen and heard on local and national media outlets, including MSNBC, CNN, Fox News, NPR and Spectrum’s NY1.
 In his prior political career, George served as director of coalitions for the Republican National Committee, acting as party liaison to various business, ethnic, and interest groups.
 In the 1990s, he was special assistant and senior writer to then-Speaker of the U.S. House of Representatives, Newt Gingrich.
 Robert was involved in election monitoring in Nigeria, reported on slavery in Sudan, and participated in fact-finding missions to Israel and China.

 is a lawyer and partner at Morgan Lewis in San Francisco.
 She attended law school at UC Davis and is admitted to the California Bar Association.
 Joan has been recognized as one of the “Top 100 Lawyers in California” and as a “Top 75 Women Litigator” by the Daily Journal and was recently the recipient of the International Action Network for Gender Equity & Law's Amel Zenoune-Zouani Rights & Leadership Award (2020).
 Joan plays an active role in the legal community and has served as a member of the American Bar Association’s House of Delegates.
 She also served as president for the Bar Association of San Francisco, the first woman of color to hold that position.
 She is also a past president of the Asian American Bar Association of the Greater Bay Area, as well as past regional governor of the National Asian Pacific American Bar Association.
 Secretary, SJC Board of Visitors and Governors.